MIC-DKFZ/TractSeg/Readme.md

 The fourth dimension contains the binary bundle segmentations.

-NOTE: Your input image should have the same orientation as MNI space (using [rigid registration to MNI space](#my-output-segmentation-does–not-look–like-any–bundle-at-all) is a simply way to ensure this).
+NOTE: Your input image should have the same orientation as MNI space (using [rigid registration to MNI space](#my-output-segmentation-does-not-look-like-any-bundle-at-all) is a simply way to ensure this).

 #### Custom input and output path:
 ```